 The Health Center is required to accommodate the needs of physically challenged or disabled students.
-It encourages faculty, staff, and other students to develop their awareness and sensitivity and offer special services.
+The center's staff encourages all employees and students to develop awareness and sensitivity to the needs of persons living with disabilities.

-Physically challenged or disabled students are identified as soon as possible after admission and referred to ADA services so that special accommodations can be made to meet their individual needs.
+Physically challenged or disabled students are identified as soon as possible after admission and referred to ADA services so that reasonable accommodations can be made to meet their individual needs.